duckietown/duckietown-cslam/DISCUSSION_README.md

 ## Questions for first meeting:
 - NETWORK RELIABILITY!??
+    - Sascha, Mac, Selcuk, Andrea, Jacopo
+    - Systematic debugging (i.e. remove internet)
+    - Check the router specs and statics
+    - avahi
+    - check if we changed something in the configuration of the duckiebots (net related)
 - Should we stick with how the network is set up now, or should we make a dedicated network?
-- HW : Stock of parts for new towers, should we rebuild the old ones (with new design)
+- HW : Stock of parts for new towers, should we rebuild the old ones (with new design) check RPis of old towers
 - Design : How and where do we save the trajectory data?
 Is there a predefined standard for AIDO?
 - Better way to increase the camera resolution?
 - Apriltags3 debugging